gleicher/gleicher.github.io/content/pages/Advice/literature.md

 A related work section in a research paper should be that: it should explain the **relation** between other work and yours.

-There are many different kinds of relationships:
+There are many different kinds of relationships (see discussion below, this is my list, a more official list is below):

 1. Background (for you): things you needed to know in order to do the work.
 2. Background (for the reader): things the reader needs to know in order to read your paper.